-So, my husband and dad were weary of my using such an expensive cut of meat to try Steven Raichlen’s “Cave Man Style” grilling technique, but I just had to try it.
-The “Cave-Man” style of grilling meat as introduced by Raichlen on his Primal Grill Show is essentially grilling a steak directly over hot coals.
-So, you can see why Scott was weary of burning a beautiful Porterhouse!
+My husband and dad were weary of my using such an expensive cut of meat like a Porterhouse steak to try Steven Raichlen’s “Cave Man Style” grilling technique, but I just had to try it.
+The “Cave Man” style of grilling meat as introduced by Raichlen on his Primal Grill Show is essentially grilling a steak directly over hot coals.
+So, you can see why Scott was wary of burning a beautiful Porterhouse!

 Recommended use: Lump (wood) charcoal